SurniaUlula/wpsso-schema-json-ld/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Updated the 'aggregateRating' and 'review' property hooks to limit their addition only to Google approved Schema types (see [Google's Review snippeguidelines](thttps://developers.google.com/search/docs/data-types/review-snippet) for details).
+	* Updated the 'aggregateRating' and 'review' property hooks to limit their addition only to Google approved Schema types (see [Google's Review snippet structured data guidelines](thttps://developers.google.com/search/docs/data-types/review-snippet) for details).
 		* The Schema standard includes the 'aggregateRating' and 'review' properties for these types:
 			* Brand
 			 * CreativeWork